bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SecondaryVoltage_0jvGIYxLz90vG7yrY_qQ8T/Documentation.md

-The nominal voltage at primary side
+The nominal voltage at secondary side of the component